Ashir-Ali-Shah/Ashir-Ali-Shah/README.md

 * 🔭 **Current Focus:** Architecting Agentic AI workflows with **LangGraph** and optimizing **RAG pipelines**.
 * 🧠 **Specialization:** End-to-end ML Systems—from Data Ingestion to Dockerized FastAPI deployments.
 * 🌱 **2026 Goal:** Scaling real-time AI inference and contributing to the Agentic AI ecosystem.
-* 💬 **Ask me about:** LLM Orchestration, Vector Databases, and Productionizing Python.

 ---